ZimmZone/ZimmZone.github.io/_projects/big_data_denver.md

        <img src="/img/big_data/veg_density_denver.png" alt="Vegetation Edge Density in Denver, CO" width="80%" height="80%"/>
 </div>

-## Plot discription and Comparison
+## Plot Description and Comparison

-There are several correlations between the two plots and other data sources that suggest a slight link between vegetation density and asthma rates.
-However, additional research has shown a stronger correlation between income and asthma, as well as between ethnicity and asthma.
-There also appears to be a connection between proximity to highways and industrial areas and higher asthma rates.
+Several correlations emerge between the two plots and other data sources, suggesting a slight link between vegetation density and asthma rates.
+However, stronger correlations have been found between asthma and factors such as income, ethnicity, and proximity to highways or industrial areas.

-In the map of income in Denver, there are clear similarities between lower-income areas and those with higher asthma rates.
-The area highlighted in the Asthma Incidence map shows that the average income in that census tract is approximately $26,000.
-In contrast, the area directly to the north has a significantly lower asthma rate and a median income of $240,000 (City-Data.com, n.d.a.).
+In the income map of Denver, lower-income areas generally align with higher asthma rates.
+For example, the census tract highlighted in the Asthma Incidence map has an average income of approximately $26,000, whereas the area directly to the north—where asthma rates are significantly lower—has a median income of $240,000 (City-Data.com, n.d.a.).

-One map that closely matches the distribution of asthma prevalence is a map of racial and ethnic diversity.
-Communities with the lowest levels of diversity also showed the lowest asthma rates (City-Data.com, n.d.b.).
+Another map that closely matches asthma prevalence is one depicting racial and ethnic diversity.
+Communities with the lowest diversity also tend to have the lowest asthma rates (City-Data.com, n.d.b.).

 ### Denver Median Income
 <div class="row" style="margin-top: 20px; margin-bottom: 20px; margin-left: 10px; margin-right: 10px;">
     <img src="/img/big_data/denver_median_income.png" alt="Denver Median Income, CO" width="40%" height="40%"/>